Connect with others who understand.

 4. Athlete’s Foot and Eczema Are Diagnosed Using Different Tests

-Your general health care provider can diagnose eczema with a physical exam and by asking questions about your health and symptom history.
+Your general healthcare provider can diagnose eczema with a physical exam and by asking questions about your health and symptom history.
 Mention any contact you’ve had with potential irritants.
-Before diagnosing you with eczema, your health care provider will rule out other causes of your rash, including autoimmune diseases, allergic contact dermatitis, and athlete’s foot.

 Diagnostic testing for eczema may include:

-• Patch skin testing, to determine allergic causes
+• Patch testing to determine allergic causes

-• Biopsy or skin scraping, to check for infection or other causes and distinguish skin conditions
+• Biopsy or skin scraping to check for infection or other causes and distinguish skin conditions

 When one member of MyEczemaTeam experienced eczema on their feet, they asked, “Can I use athlete’s foot cream on my eczema?
 It’s prescription cream.”